Gratuity Calculation Confusion: Is It an Expense or Part of Production Costs?

 Dear Bikash,

-Clarification for 1: Gratuity years mean the number of years of service done by the employee in the company.
-For example, Mr. A joined the company on 1.12.2000 and left the services on 17/08/2010.
-His total service years are 9 years and 9 months.
+Gratuity years refer to the number of years an employee has served in the company.
+For example, if Mr. A joined the company on 1.12.2000 and left on 17/08/2010, his total service years are 9 years and 9 months.
 This is called the number of years of service for the employee.
-It is rounded to 10 years as the month is over and above 6; it should be counted as one year - this is called gratuity years.
+It is rounded to 10 years because the months exceed 6; thus, it is counted as one year.
+This is known as gratuity years.
 His last drawn salary or the salary at the time of resignation is Rs.
 26,000 per month.

-Clarification 3: Since continuous service is emphasized in the Gratuity Act, it is applicable only for regular employees.
-As you mentioned, employees paid weekly wages, their salary for Sunday is not calculated, and they are treated as casual employees; for those, gratuity is not applicable.
-But if they are treated as permanent employees on your rolls by considering the continuous service, they are also eligible for gratuity.
+Since continuous service is emphasized in the Gratuity Act, it is applicable only for regular employees.
+As you mentioned, employees paid weekly wages do not have their salary for Sunday calculated and are treated as casual employees; for them, gratuity is not applicable.
+However, if they are treated as permanent employees on your rolls by considering continuous service, they are also eligible for gratuity.

 P. Ramachandran